 - The system indicates how many people match your Opportunity's requirements.
 If you'd like to tighten or loosen the requirements to potentially include or exclude more people, click-and-drag the slider.

-NOTE: If your Opportunity is associated to a community, the slider only includes users from that community.
+NOTE: If your Opportunity is associated to a community, the slider includes users from that community only.

-- Click this button to see the current list of invitees.
+- Click List of Invitees to see the current list of invitees.
 In this pop-up, you can also remove specific people, if you want to narrow the list.

-- Click this button to search for and invite additional people.
+- Click Find and Invite Others to search for and invite additional people.
 Anyone added is then listed in the List of Invitees.
 (Only users who have opted-in to the Directory appear in search results.)

 While inviting people is a great way to make them feel welcome, and makes it easy to follow up later, this step allows you to remove the need for people to go through the application process and simply add them to the Opportunity.
 This is ideal if there are specific people you know want or need to volunteer for an Opportunity.